Version: 2.1 | Last Updated: June 24, 2026

 Blink strictly prohibits the transmission of user personal data via email under any circumstances.
 All internal and external sharing of user data is conducted exclusively through secure, encrypted platforms and communication channels.
 All instances of data sharing are logged and periodically audited.

-For users in Non-Custodial Mode, security of funds depends on your own safeguarding of your Backup Phrase and cryptographic keys.
-Blink does not store and cannot access Non-Custodial Mode private keys or Backup Phrases.
+For users in Non-Custodial Mode, security of funds depends entirely on your own safeguarding of your Backup Phrase and cryptographic keys.
+Due to the non-custodial architecture, Blink does not store, have access to, or maintain any copy of your Backup Phrase or private keys, and does not have the technical ability to access, freeze, or recover funds held in Non-Custodial Mode.

 No method of transmission over the internet or electronic storage is 100% secure.
 While we strive to protect your personal information, we cannot guarantee its absolute security.